-Over the year YPS has distributed more than 97,000 benefit statements to scheme members in accordance with a rolling programme.
-Deferred members received statements during May 2011.
-Active members received their benefit statements towards the end of 2011
+Over the year the service has produced 102,000 benefit statements online for scheme members in accordance with a rolling programme.
+Over 49,000 deferred scheme members received statements during May 2012 whilst almost 53,000 active scheme members received their benefit statements towards the end of 2012.